Deepayan-Thakur/MultiFiley/README.md

    - Open the app on both devices and follow the pairing instructions.

 4. **Select and Transfer**
    - Choose the files you want to send and hit transfer.
-That’s it! 🎉
+That’s it!
+Yeahhhhhh 🎉

 ---